kingsimba/nigit/README.rst

       ]
    }

-Each project can have an optional name field, in case you want to have a folder name which is different from the project itself.
-For example, `ncgeo` in the above example.
+`name` is Optional.
+If not given, the name will be deduced frm the URL.

 Initialization
 --------------

-The `clone` command will clone/donwload the main project and then all subprojects.
+The `clone` command will clone/download the main project and then all subprojects.

 .. code-block:: bash